silksil/NOTES-CHEATSHEET/node/passport-authentication.md

 ##### 2. Passport Strategy
 Helpers for authentication with one very specific method (e.g Email, Google, Facebook, Linkedin)

-### Cookie
+### Cookies
 #### Difference cookie-session and express-session
+The key difference is how the data is being stored in the cookie; cookie-session stores all info in the cookie, and with express-session you store all the data outside of the cookie.

+With express-session you can store more data.

 ##### cookie-session
-The key difference is how the data is being stored in the cookie.
 If we use the cookie-session library we say that the cookie is the session.
-The cookie contains all the data concerning a session; it contains the cookie id.
-To find out which user it is, we look to the cookie, decode the value and the extract value, which is stored in req.session.
+The cookie contains all the data concerning the current session; it contains the user_id.
+To find out which user it is, we look to the cookie, decode the value and that is the exact value that is stored in req.session.

 ##### express-session
 Express session stores a reference to a session.
-It will store inside an id to a session.
+It will store inside the cookie an id to a session.
 Express session takes the id, then looks up all relevant session data, or 'session 'store' in a remote db.
+This will then retrieve us the user info.

 ##### Reading material:
 - https://medium.com/@bitshadow/how-basic-http-authentication-and-session-works-d29af9caec31